odoo/owl/doc/reference/environment.md

 - some configuration keys,
 - session information,
-- generic services (such as doing rpcs, or accessing local storage).
+- generic services (such as doing rpcs).

 Doing it this way means that components are easily testable: we can simply create a test environment with mock services.